 This work developed an integrated biorefinery process for the valorisation of PO balls, which accumulates on the Mediterranean Sea beaches causing management issues.
 The process involved an extraction step that allowed the recovery of compounds with biological activity and employable in cosmetic.
 Then, the biomass was fractionated through alkaline pretreatment leading to the production of a polysaccharide enriched residue and a black liquor.
 The residue was converted into BL, a promising biofuel, achieving the yield of 52.3 mol%, whereas from the black liquor both acid insoluble and soluble lignin fractions, usable in material formulation as UV-blocker and antioxidant, were recovered.

-ASSOCIATED CONTENT
+The in vitro and in vivo tests to confirm their feasible application are in progress.
+Moreover, the possibility of shifting the process to a continuous set-up will be investigated focusing on the flow reactor, which is the core of the process.
+In fact, flow set-up is more desirable than batch one because it requires less time for the start-up and maintenance of the reaction and works with short residence time, thus allowing higher product selectivity, the generation of less waste, and energy saving.
+However, the pumping of lignocellulosic slurry is not easy due to the high viscosity, particularly at high biomass loading, thus the influence of the main parameters affecting the slurry viscosity as the presence of pretreatment and the biomass particle size will need to be investigated.
+Lastly, also the cost analysis of BL production at a large scale will be performed to verify if the adoption of a negative value feedstock, as PO balls, and the co-production of marketable products, as extractives and lignin, can influence the BL selling price.ASSOCIATED CONTENT

 Supporting Information.
-Equations of the process parameters, characterization of extractive, composition of PER recovered from alkaline pretreatments, FT-IR spectra, XRD diffractograms, Raman spectra, UV-Vis spectra, Py-GC/MS of lignins (PDF).
+Equations of the process parameters, SEM/EDS of extracted PO balls, characterization of extractive, energetic data for energy sustainability evaluation, composition of PER recovered from alkaline pretreatments, FT-IR spectra, XRD diffractograms, Raman spectra, UV-Vis spectra, Py-GC/MS of lignins, schemes for the calculation of E factor and Process Mass Intensity (PDF).

 AUTHOR INFORMATION